A new quasi-lisse affine vertex algebra of type $D_4$: Introduction

 and the level is given by the formula $k = -\frac{h^\vee}{6} - 1$.
 This series of vertex algebras has attracted a lot of interest in physics since they have origin in 4d SCFT.
 In mathematics, these vertex algebras can be characterized by the property that their minimal quantum Hamiltonian reduction is trivial, i.e, $k$ is collapsing level and $W_k(\g, f_{min}) = {\C} {\bf 1}$ (cf. \cite{AKMPP18, ArM}).
 Moreover, these vertex algebras are quasi-lisse (cf. \cite{ArK}) and their associated variety is $\overline{{\Bbb O}}_{min}$ (cf. \cite{ArM}).

 It is a natural task to find new examples of vertex algebras with similar properties.
-In paper \cite{Ar-M-Dai} the authors study in details the affine vertex algebra $L_{-2}(G_2)$, prove that it is quasi-lisse, and identify the associated variety $X_{L_{-2} (G_2)}$ with $\overline{{\Bbb O}}_{sreg}$ (=the Zariski closure of the subregular nilpotent orbit in $G_2$).
-The paper \cite{Ar-M-Dai} shows how difficult is to find new examples of quasi-lisse affine vertex algebras.
-Singular vector which was found in \cite{Ar-M-Dai} contains $385$ terms in the PBW basis, and handling with such singular vector is much more complicated than in the case of the exceptional series.
-However, we will show that one can find new examples of quasi-lisse VOA by using expressions for singular vectors in the PBW bases.
+In paper \cite{Ar-M-Dai} the authors {study in detail} the affine vertex algebra $L_{-2}(G_2)$, prove that it is quasi-lisse, and identify the associated variety $X_{L_{-2} (G_2)}$ with $\overline{{\Bbb O}}_{sreg}$ (=the Zariski closure of the subregular nilpotent orbit in $G_2$).
+The paper \cite{Ar-M-Dai} shows how difficult it is to find new examples of quasi-lisse affine vertex algebras.
+Singular vector which was found in \cite{Ar-M-Dai} contains $385$ terms in the PBW basis, and {working with such a singular vector is much more complicated} than in the case of the exceptional series.
+However, we will show that one can find new examples of quasi-lisse VOAs by using expressions for singular vectors in the PBW bases.

 In this article we study vertex algebras $L_{k_m}(D_4)$ at levels $k_m =-6 + \frac{4}{2m+1}$.
-In the case $m=0$, the vertex algebra $L_{k_0}(D_4)= L_{-2}(D_4)$ were first studied by O. Perše in \cite{P-2013}.
-He proved that \begin{itemize} \item The maximal ideal in the universal affine vertex algebra $V^{-2} (D_4)$ is generated by three singular vectors of conformal weight $2$. \item Simple VOA $L_{-2} (D_4)$ has unique, up to isomorphism, irreducible ordinary module. \item $L_{-2} (D_4)$ has $5$ irreducible modules in the category $\mathcal O$. \end{itemize}
+In the case $m=0$, the vertex algebra $L_{k_0}(D_4)= L_{-2}(D_4)$ was first studied by O. Perše in \cite{P-2013}.
+He proved that \begin{itemize} \item The maximal ideal in the universal affine vertex algebra $V^{-2} (D_4)$ is generated by three singular vectors of conformal weight $2$. \item The simple VOA $L_{-2}(D_4)$ {has a unique}, up to isomorphism, irreducible ordinary module. \item $L_{-2} (D_4)$ has $5$ irreducible modules in the category $\mathcal O$. \end{itemize}

-In the current paper we proposed the study of vertex algebras $L_{k_m}(D_4)$.
+{In the present paper, we study the vertex algebras} $L_{k_m}(D_4)$.
 We believe that the following results hold: